 We provide trust account management services for unspecified money trusts, which are trusts the assets of which we generally have broad discretion in investing.
 We receive fees for our trust account management services consisting of basic fees that are based upon a percentage of the net asset value of the assets under management and, for certain types of trust account operations, performance fees that are based upon the performance of the trust account operations.
-In 2005, our basic fees ranged from 0.1% to 2.0% of total assets under management depending on the type of trust account.
+In 2006, our basic fees ranged from 0.1% to 2.0% of total assets under management depending on the type of trust account.
 We also charge performance fees with respect to certain types of trust account products.
 We receive penalty payments when customers terminate their trust accounts prior to the original contract maturity.

 We currently provide trust account management services for 24 types of money trusts.
 The money trusts we manage are generally trusts with a fixed maturity.
-Approximately half of our money trusts also provide periodic distributions of dividend.
+Approximately half of our money trusts also provide periodic payments of dividends which are added to the assets held in such trusts and not distributed.